albertisaac12/Learn-Rust-4/ReadMe.md

     }

     // mut here is for the variable and will not be applicabe to the type of data being passed in
 ```

+Both the to_lowercase and a couple of other utility functions convert even &str into String,
+Need to look into .into()
+.replace(from,to) will also convert a &str to String